+equipment

+office furniture

+Software

-- equipment 33,33% per annum
+33,33% per annum

-- office furniture 20,00% per annum
+20,00% per annum

-- Software 33,33% per annum
+33,33% per annum

 Purchased software licences are initially stated at cost.
 Depreciation is charged on a straight-line basis over the period of the licence.
 The carrying amount of any intangibles is reviewed annually and written down for any permanent impairment.